Michanoku/odin-battleship/README.md

 ##### TargetCell

-A special cell class for the targetboard.
-Saves the cpu players analysis and records attacks and hits.
+A special cell class for the target board.
+Saves the CPU players analysis and records attacks and hits.

 **Constructor:**